GridGain-Demos/spring-data-training/README.md

       }
       ```

-  3. Start the Spring Boot application and the `ServerNodeStartupClass` application, and confirm the client node can
+  3. Start the Spring Boot application and the `ServerNodeStartup` application, and confirm the client node can
   connect to the server.

 ## 5. Load World Database